wbojczuk/animationstorm/README.md

 data-idle="1000" (Time in MS to idle placeholder after animation before it disappears)<br>
 data-color="hex/rgb(a)/name" (Color of the placeholder)<br>
 data-width="2px" (Width of the placeholder.
 Default value is 2px)<br>
+data-height="100%" (Height of the placeholder.
+Default value is 100%)<br>
+data-offset="-5px" (Offset of the placeholder relative to the text.
+Default value is -5px)<br>
 <br>
 **TRIGGERS**<br>
 OnLoad- default trigger, use the class as-write.<br>